 The DevTools add-on is also available for the Firefox browser and it can be installed from the Firefox Add-on page.

 You can add React support to your Atom code editor with this Atom React package.
 It comes with syntax highlighting, autocomplete, code snippets, HTML to JSX conversion, and some other useful features that can greatly facilitate React development.

 Another great free video course from Egghead.io.
 Brought by Dan Abramov, one of the key maintainers of React.js, this video course will teach you how to use Redux to manage your application state or data across the React.js components in your application.
-This couse complement your React.js skill.
+This course complements your React.js skill.

-Storybook allows you to create styleguides of your React.js components providing a central reference and documentation to use the components.
-While we’ve mentioned Storybook on this list, this video course will help you further in details to use Storybook.
+Storybook allows you to create style guides of your React.js components providing a central reference and documentation to use the components.
+While we’ve mentioned Storybook on this list, this video course will help you further in detail to use Storybook.
 Egghead.io also provides this video course for free.